CNES/Pandora2D/docs/source/userguide/input.rst

       -
       - Yes
     * - *col_disparity*
-      - Minimal and Maximal disparities for columns
+      - The init and the range of the disparities for columns
-      - [int, int]
+      - {"init": int, "range": int >= 0}
       -
       - If the estimation step is not present
     * - *row_disparity*
-      - Minimal and Maximal disparities for rows
+      - The init and the range of the disparities for rows
-      - [int, int]
+      - {"init": int, "range": int >= 0}
       -
       - If the estimation step is not present

 .. warning::
-    If interpolation is used as refinement method, row_disparity and col_disparity ranges must have a size greater than or equal to 5.
+    If interpolation is used as refinement method, row_disparity and col_disparity ranges must have a size greater than or equal to 2.

 Left and Right properties are composed of the following keys: